 A participant’s race result = time over distance.
 Without a certified course distance, a runner’s finishing time is merely a course result, but not a legitimate distance result.
 If you’re hiring someone to time your event, then you should also hire someone to ensure the correct course distance.

 Your event doesn’t have to host world-class athletes for records to be set.
 There are hundreds of records that exist.
-Who knows if the fastest 10K for an american female in the 60-64 age division can’t be challenged by a local in your community.
+Who knows if one of these records can’t be challenged by a local in your community?
 Even small, local races can be places where new records are set.
-In fact, a guinness running record was set at a small race on a course measured by yours truly.
+Take, for example, this gentleman, who broke the 5K record for his age group at his local Turkey Trot race., or this guinness running record which was set by a Fort Worth local at a small race on a course measured by yours truly.

 Pennies per Participant

-When the cost of course measurement is divided by the number of participants, in many cases (even small races) the cost is usually about $1 or less per participant.
+When the cost of course measurement is divided by the number of participants, the cost is usually much less than a dollar per participant, even for small races.
 Since course certifications are valid for 10 years (provided there are no road modifications or changes to the route) a certified course can be used multiple times.
 Over the life of the course, the cost can be reduced to mere pennies per participant.
-You’ll spend far more on event T-shirts in the first year alone than a properly measured and certified course.
+You’ll spend far more on event T-shirts in the first year alone than on a properly measured and certified course.
 Over time, course certification is one of the least inexpensive event costs.
 Request a quote.